Wednesday, September 17, 2025

 Saturday, March 29, 2025

-Lower Mississippi River Trip March 2025
+Cruising the Lower Mississippi River March 2025

 I took a cab at 2:45 AM to Portland International Airport on Monday, March 17.
 I took the 5:00 AM flight to Memphis, TN via Denver, CO arriving a little after 2:00 PM.
 After retrieving my suitcase, I caught the Hotel Shuttle to The Guest House at Graceland.
 I ended up staying in Room #761.
 I ate dinner at Delta's in the Hotel Lobby.
 I was so exhausted I went to bed early.